 As we say in all menus on offer in 12Faces, you should first set yourself some goals for what you expect to achieve from this particular project.
 If you don't know where you are going (i.e. your goals) you are hardly likely to get there.

-We encourage you to set SMART goals when defining what you want out of this Menu so that you can use it to its best advantage.
+We encourage you to set SMART goals when defining what you want.

 You may already be familiar with a number of the following.
 It is not necessary for you to repeat them unless you would like a refresher.